 North Face Lodge is a traditional north-country inn, perched on a tundra plateau, with views of Denali and surrounding mountains.
 North Face Lodge is 1.5 miles from Wonder Lake via foot path or road.

-Today, the renovated north-country inn maintains a purposefully intimate size.
-Fifteen small, well-appointed rooms each have en suite bathroom and electricity.
+Modern guest rooms are joined by a common veranda, leading to the lodge's sitting room, fireplace, dining area, and library.
+Our fifteen small, well-appointed rooms each have an en-suite bathroom and electricity.
 On cool, crisp mornings, enjoy a game of chess by a crackling fire in the lodge's living room, or choose a book from our library of natural history and Alaskan literature.
 A spacious outdoor patio, with spectacular views of the Alaska Range, beckons one outdoors.

 Homesteaded by former park superintendent, Grant Pearson, in 1957, the lodge occupies a portion of the original, five-acre homesite.
 Thirty years later, the Cole family recognized the land's coveted status and acquired the property to protect it from unchecked development.
 Today, the renovated lodge maintains a purposefully intimate size.